Living in Spain After Brexit: What You Need to Know

 There are exceptions to the ten year wait before you can apply for citizenship, but these generally apply to individuals with familial ties to the country.
 Those exceptions are:

-• Refugees generally only have to wait for 5 years before they are eligible to apply for citizenship.
+Refugees generally only have to wait for 5 years before they are eligible to apply for citizenship.
 Nationals from Spanish-American countries, Andorra, the Philippines, Equatorial Guinea, Portugal, and those of Sephardic origin only have to wait two years.

-• If you are born in Spain but your parents are foreign nationals you have to wait just one year before you are eligible to apply for citizenship
+If you are born in Spain but your parents are foreign nationals you have to wait just one year before you are eligible to apply for citizenship

-• If you are married to a Spaniard then you application for Spanish citizenship can also be fast tracked if you live in Spain for just one year.
+If you are married to a Spaniard, then you application for Spanish citizenship can also be fast tracked if you live in Spain for just one year.
 You can also claim Spanish citizenship under the same terms as the widower or widow of a Spaniard, provided you weren’t separated at the time of their death.

 The Impact of Brexit on Healthcare

 Spain is a country famed for its Mediterranean good health, with life expectancy in the country higher than many other EU countries (including the UK) and more people reporting that they are in good health (two out of three Spanish people believe they are in good health, compared to three out of four British people).
 It also has one of the best healthcare systems in the world, and the hospital and healthcare facilities in the Costa del Sol are a blend of world class private and public facilities.
-There is already a huge number of multi-lingual medical professionals living and working in the region, and translators are available if needed in many of the local hospitals: this is unlikely to change as a result of Brexit.
+There is already a huge number of multi-lingual medical professionals living and working in the region, and translators are available if needed in many of the local hospitals: this has not changed as a result of Brexit.

 What has changed as a result of Brexit is how you pay for your healthcare, or whether any access to free healthcare is available.
 As an EU member state, visitors from the UK to Spain were entitled to the same level of free healthcare as local citizens, thanks to reciprocal EU agreements.
-Using an EHIC card (which can be obtained for free from the British Government), access to public doctors visits, hospital stays and tests are all free.
+Using an EHIC card (which can be obtained for free from the British Government), access to public doctor’s visits, hospital stays and tests are all free.
 Prescriptions are charged for, depending on your income level, as is dentistry and eye care.
 We now know that the EHIC card will remain valid to British Travellers as part of the Brexit agreement (transitioning to a GHIC card when the EHIC is expired) and this should provide basic reciprocal healthcare provisions between the two countries.
-However, you are strongly advised to secure private health insurance when visiting Spain, particularly given the current coronavirus situation and the peace of mind that comes from knowing you are protected should the worse happen.
+The New GHIC card provides global healthcare provision for British citizens (GHIC stands for Global Health Insurance Card).

 If you are staying in Spain in the long term and if you require a visa to enter Spain and become a resident, then a requirement of securing any visa in Spain is to have comprehensive health insurance cover: this is the case for all visa types currently issued by the Spanish government.
 Therefore, if you are looking to live in Spain in the long term, we recommend that you factor the cost of health insurance premiums into your financial planning, rather than plan for the unknown of reciprocal agreements that don’t yet exist.
 Many families in Spain have health insurance policies as standard, and this will provide you with the best level of peace of mind to protect your health in the long term.
 Wondering how much this will cost you?
 As a ballpark figure, in Europe an insurance company will charge €200-300 for an individual in his 50s, €500 per month for a young family of four, or 800 per month for a retired couple.
 If you have a chronic condition, however, such as diabetes or high blood pressure, you can expect to pay considerably more.